The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Energy Balance of the Equatorial East Pacific

-The structure of ENSO events, meanwhile, is calculated as a composite across 25 El Ni\~no events in the reference climate, identified as the largest maxima of $\langle T' \rangle$ separated by at least two years.
-In this composite, volume averaged anomalous temperature ($\langle T' \rangle$, panel b.i) grows from zero to about 4 K over the $\sim10$ months before a peak, and the anomalous vertical velocity ($\langle w' \rangle$, b.ii) becomes strongly negative.
+The structure of ENSO events, meanwhile, is calculated from a composite across 25 El Ni\~no events in the reference climate, identified as the largest maxima of $\langle T' \rangle$ separated by at least two years.
+In this composite, volume averaged anomalous temperature ($\langle T' \rangle$, panel b.i) grows from zero to about 3 K over the $\sim11$ months before a peak, and the anomalous vertical velocity ($\langle w' \rangle$, b.ii) becomes strongly negative.

-Combining the evolution of mean variables and a fixed ENSO structure, our energy budget predicts a transient rise and long-term fall in ENSO strength (Fig. \ref{Fig:ENSOMechanisms}c), matching the simulations in showing that $\Delta \mathrm{M}_{\mathrm{ENSO}}$ increases to about +10\% from year 0 to year 20, then slowly decreases to about $-40$\%.
+Combining the evolution of mean variables and a fixed ENSO structure, our energy budget predicts a transient rise and long-term fall in ENSO strength (Fig. \ref{Fig:EnergyBudget}c), matching the simulations in showing that $\Delta \mathrm{M}_{\mathrm{ENSO}}$ increases to a maximum of about +10\% between years 0 and 50, then slowly decreases to about $-40$\%.

 Eq. \ref{Eq:BudgetMainText} is similar to the Bjerknes index \citep{jin_coupled-stability_2006,jin_simple_2020} in that it uses an anomalous energy budget to predict ENSO variability by assuming a fixed El Ni\~no structure while allowing mean variables to evolve as the climate changes.
-This method is different from the Bjerknes index in that 1. the quantities are volume averaged after multiplication (i.e., we use $\langle u' \nabla_x\bar{T}\rangle $ rather than $\langle u' \rangle \langle \nabla_x \bar{T} \rangle$), 2. it does not assume anything about the meridional structure of ENSO temperature anomalies, and 3. we allow El Ni\~no structure (e.g., $\textbf{u}' /\langle T' \rangle$) to vary over space and time ($\tau$).
+This method is different from the Bjerknes index in that the quantities are volume averaged after multiplication (i.e., we use $\langle u' \nabla_x\bar{T}\rangle $ rather than $\langle u' \rangle \langle \nabla_x \bar{T} \rangle$) and we allow El Ni\~no structure (e.g., $\textbf{u}' /\langle T' \rangle$) to vary across phases of the event ($\tau$).
 This leads to a more accurate but complex predictor of ENSO strength in an evolving climate.